Holographic Fermions in Striped Phases: The Striped Solutions

 Clearly, it is also of interest to study spontaneous holographic crystallization in the presence of a background lattice.
 A simple way to do so is to introduce an ionic lattice which breaks the translational symmetry explicitly.
 In this case we expect the Goldstone mode due to the spontaneously broken translational invariance to acquire a mass and become pinned.
 The ionic potential can be introduced by imposing a spatially varying boundary condition for the chemical potential,

 i.e. a uni-directional single harmonic potential with wavevector $p$ and relative amplitude $a_0$.
 We emphasize that we are working with a system that has two wavevectors -- the intrinsic scale $k$ (associated with the spontaneous breaking of translations) and the lattice scale $p$ put in by hand (associated with explicit symmetry breaking).
 One anticipates that when these two scales are sufficiently close together there will be a ``commensurate lock-in" of the spontaneous crystal, resulting in additional stability~\cite{Andrade:2017leb,Andrade:2017ghg}.
+In the present study we focus on the case with $p=2k$.
+Here $k$ is the intrinsic wavelength associated with the spontaneous modulations in the absence of a lattice, and the factor of 2 is introduced to match the period of the charge density oscillations\,\footnote{Note that, as shown in our previous work~\cite{Cremonini:2016rbd,Cremonini:2017usb}, the condensate of the scalar in the PDW phase induces a sub-leading modulation of the charge density with a frequency $2k$. }.
+The fact that the two periods coincide means that the ionic lattice is commensurate with the charge density wave in the PDW phase.

 Profiles for the bulk fields corresponding to the pure PDW phase are shown in figure~\ref{fig:geometry}.
 Notice that since we have not turned on any source, all bulk configurations are homogeneous at the UV boundary $z=1$.
 It is clear that the spatial modulations are imprinted near the horizon at $z=0$, and decrease in overall magnitude as the AdS boundary is approached.
 This is due to the fact that in our theory the striped feature is a relevant deformation of the UV field theory and is strongest in the IR.